Updated: Aug 22

 I got into arranging film music because I just love taking my favourite song or soundtrack and rearranging them so that I can play with the instruments that are available to me , or so that I can play with my friends or with my siblings.
 Whenever I listen to the film soundtracks or some songs, I just automatically imagine “I want to write something like this” or “what if I did this” sort of thoughts.
 Even though it is very difficult and takes a lot of time I just love it and this is the exact reason and momentum that pushed my thoughts to study Film Scoring at Berklee.

 Other than school band, I was never part of an actual orchestra or band .
 WRCO was my first orchestral experience .
 During my time in WRCO, I was able to connect with many different musicians and was able to share the music and ideas with so many.
 I found this to be the most remarkable part of the WRCO .
 Getting to know different people and different genres of music is the most important part of being or growing as a musician, and WRCO allows those to happen.
+I cant recommend joining an orchestra enough, its the ideal place to learn muscicianship.
+You have to think on your feet, follow what is going on, listen and count, respond to what is muscially going on around you and how you contribute to an overall sound, all so very different to being 'one to one' with a music teacher!
+White Rock City Orchestra has been a really nurturing and freindly place to make some wonderful music.

 My biggest musical influence is without a doubt Frederic Chopin.
 The very first encounter with his music was just remarkable!
 I saw the 2015 Chopin International Piano Competition which most definitely influenced my decision to become a professional musician.
 But I am also inspired Claude Debussy and Bill Evans because of their extensive use of chord and harmonies in their music.
 When I create music, I like using very complex chords to make them beautiful but also technical music that is as romantic as Chopin."